neondatabase/website/content/docs/reference/glossary.md

 ### Project

 A collection of branches, databases, roles, and other project resources and settings.
-A project contains a compute with a PostgreSQL server as well as storage for the project data.
+A project contains a compute with a PostgreSQL server and storage for the project data.

 ### Project sharing